 Introduction

 Population growth dynamics for many species are influenced by the mediation between growth rates and stage- or size-specific mortality rates (Werner and Gilliam 1984, De Roos et al. 2003, Craig et al. 2006).
 In a review paper 40 years ago, Werner and Gilliam (1984) wrote that size-indexed demographic models are important because a) size is a key feature affecting vital rates, and b) growth rates determine the relationship between size and age.
-Growth rates are known to mediate survival rates through at least two mechanisms: 1) higher growth rates during favorable seasons can decrease individual mortality rates through a subsequent stressful season because larger individuals tend to survive better than smaller ones (e.g., winter in temperate locations (Carlson et al. 2008), seasonal drought in tropical locations (Viñals-Domingo et al. 2020); and, 2) growth can be a type of defense against stage-specific consumers because growth determines the amount of time an individual spends in vulnerable sizes (Werner and Gilliam 1984, Davidson et al. 2021, McCoy et al., 2011).
+Growth rates are known to mediate survival rates through at least two mechanisms: 1) higher growth rates during favorable seasons can decrease individual mortality rates through a subsequent stressful season because larger individuals tend to survive better than smaller ones (Carlson et al. 2008, Viñals-Domingo et al. 2020); and, 2) growth can be a type of defense against stage-specific consumers because growth determines the amount of time an individual spends in vulnerable sizes (Werner and Gilliam 1984, Davidson et al. 2021, McCoy et al., 2011).
 Growth as a defense against stage-specific consumers has been shown to be important mechanism for populations of amphibians (McCoy et al. 2011), fishes (Rice et al. 1993), terrestrial plants (Brice et al. 2024), as well as terrestrial and aquatic invertebrates (Pepi et al. 2018, Davidson et al. 2021).
-But, research on size-structured interactions has historically focused on theoretical and empirical treatments of density-dependent growth rates, competition, ontogenetic habitat switching, population size-structure, and juvenile bottlenecks (Werner and Gilliam 1984, De Roos et al. 2003).
+Research on size-structured interactions has historically focused on theoretical and empirical treatments of density-dependent growth rates, competition, ontogenetic habitat switching, population size-structure, and juvenile bottlenecks (Werner and Gilliam 1984, De Roos et al. 2003).
 More recently studies of the interaction have focused on how individual growth rates influence cohort survival in size-structured populations (Craig et al. 2006, McCoy et al. 2011, Schmera et al. 2015, Brannelly et al. 2019), but only two studies have examined the theoretical juvenile growth and mortality conditions of populations dynamics (e.g., fish recruitment-Rice et al. 1993, equilibrium densities of caterpillars-Pepi et al. 2023).
 To our knowledge, explicit theoretical predictions about population growth or declines are lacking and no effort has been made to use theoretical predictions to interpret the combinations of measured field demographic rates on population growth.

 Size-indexed demographic models track size at age, combining growth (i.e., developmental) rates and per-capita survival rates to make population growth projections.
 Such models can also be used to identify the demographic parameter space making population growth negative, zero, or positive and we suggest the parameter combinations can be profitably illustrated with zero population growth isoclines.
-Zero population growth isoclines have typically been used theoretically to predict population dynamics and/or coexistence outcomes for interacting species under variable parameter values and assumptions about the interactions (MacArthur and Levins 1964, Vance 1985), but zero-growth isoclines could also be derived from demographic population models to identify parameter combinations producing zero population growth.
+Zero population growth isoclines have typically been used theoretically to predict population dynamics and/or coexistence outcomes for interacting species under variable parameter values and assumptions about the interactions (MacArthur and Levins 1964, Vance 1985), but zero-growth isoclines could also be derived numerically from demographic population models to identify parameter combinations producing zero population growth.
 To our knowledge this has not been done, but isoclines from demographic models that include growth rates could offer quantitative maps for interpreting the combinatorial effects of survival and growth of a sensitive stage on population growth.
 Field measured parameters could then be compared to the isocline to identify natural spatial or temporal variation influencing recruitment or population growth.
 Here we describe examples from marine, terrestrial, and freshwater ecosystems that can be conceptualized using demographic isoclines and demonstrates the use of an isocline with a case study of a freshwater gastropod of conservation concern.